epfl-ada/ada-2023-project-goodgradeplease2023/README.md

 ## How is mobility linked to wikipedia usage

 This project aims to show the relationship between mobility and the wikipedia pages frequented.
+The story

 Research Questions:
-- How
+- How did wikipedia traffic change in each country (language of the pages accessed)
+- Is there a relationship between this change and the mobility